Binned Spectral Power Loss for Improved Prediction of Chaotic Systems: Experiments

+Low-wavenumber forcing ($k<1.5$) maintains a statistically steady state.
+Dealiasing is performed through phase-shifting and truncation, achieving a resolved maximum wavenumber of $k_{\max} \approx 60$ with spectral resolution $\eta k_{\max}\approx 1.5$.
+Scalar transport is governed by

+where $\phi$ is a passive scalar and $D$ is its diffusivity.
+Both the viscosity $\nu$ and diffusivity $D$ are chosen so that the Schmidt number $Sc=\nu/D=1$.
+The integral-scale Reynolds number is expressed in terms of the Taylor microscale as

+where TKE denotes the turbulent kinetic energy.
+They use a novel scalar forcing approach, inspired by chemical reaction kinetics \citep{daniel2018reaction} to achieve desired stationary scalar PDFs and ensure scalar boundedness.
+Assuming scalar bounds $\phi_l=-1$ and $\phi_u=+1$, the forcing term is modeled as

-This experiment uses data from a three-dimensional direct numerical simulation (DNS) of incompressible, homogeneous, isotropic turbulence \citep{mohan2020spatio}.
-Further details of this dataset are mentioned in Appendix \ref{data_3d_trub}.
-We use a UNet based architecture for both MSE and BSP loss implementation.The hyperparameters of the model is mentioned in the Appendix \ref{hyperparams}.
-In Figure \ref{fig:3D_turb_diagram}, we observe here that both the models show minimal spectral bias and improved stability.
+where $f_c$, $m$, and $n$ adjust PDF shape and scalar distribution.
+By appropriate parameter choices, different scalar PDFs are realized.
+For the present dataset, one scalar exhibits near-Gaussian behavior (kurtosis $\approx 3$) while the other has a lower kurtosis ($\approx 2.2$).
+With this forcing, the velocity and scalar fields reach a statistically stationary state at $Re_\lambda \approx 91$.
+Two scalars with distinct PDFs allow for testing model capabilities to reproduce both Gaussian-like and bounded scalar distributions.
+We use a UNet based architecture for both MSE and BSP loss implementation.
+The hyperparameters of the model are mentioned in the \linkref[Appendix]{\ref{hyperparams}}.
+In \linkref[\del{Figure}\ins{Fig.}]{\ref{fig:3D_turb_diagram}}, we observe that both the models show minimal spectral bias and improved stability.
 This is related to the reduced spectral bias of models with larger parameter space(refer Appendix A.5. in \citep{rahaman2019spectral}).
 We limit the extent of forecasting in this experiment due to limited training and validation data.
-We tested all models with 30 autoregressive rollouts, which represents approximately one cycle of turbulence for this dataset.
-Figure \ref{fig:3D_turb_diagram} shows the model trained with BSP loss captures the fine scales better visually.
-It is also evident from Figure \ref{fig:3dspec} that the BSP loss shows a marked accuracy in the energy spectrum at high wavenumbers, corresponding to dynamically important small-scale structures in chaotic systems.
-Moreover, we present more metrics to further explore the performance of our method in Appendix \ref{data_3d_trub}.
+We tested all models with 30 autoregressive rollouts, which represents approximately one cycle of turbulence for this dataset. \linkref[\del{Figure}\ins{Fig.}]{\ref{fig:3D_turb_diagram}} shows the model trained with BSP loss captures the fine scales better visually.
+It is also evident from \linkref[\del{Figure}\ins{Fig.}]{\ref{fig:3dspec}} that the BSP loss shows a marked accuracy in the energy spectrum at high wavenumbers, corresponding to dynamically important small-scale structures in chaotic systems.
 With this evidence, we can conclude that the BSP loss helps in preserving the distribution of energy across different scales and spatial structures.